 |Margaret River||Western Australia||Great surf for all surfer skill levels.
 Visit Cape Naturaliste, Yallingup Beach, and Smiths Beach.|

 |Marrawah||Tasmania||Biggest waves in Tasmania.|

 Diving in Australia

-Though the Great Barrier Reef receives the lion’s share of attention, there are plenty more options to going diving in Australia!
+Though the Great Barrier Reef on the East Coast receives the lion’s share of attention, there are plenty more options to go diving in Australia!
 Sprinkled throughout the Australian coastline are many gorgeous reefs, sunken ships, and sea caves that are just waiting to be explored.

 |Where to Go Diving||Location||Why Dive Here?!|

 |Julian Rocks||Byron Bay, NSW||Famed their rich diversity of maritime life.|